tjp77/Group-Project-BlackJack/README.md

 * continue trying to get other group members to acually contribute code.

-* Learn how to do strike through for text becuase the github page says two ~~ around text should do it but it's not.
+* Firgure out what's up with strike through for text becuase the github page says two ~~ around text should do it but it's not in the posted thing, despite showing that way in the editor.